 Color freshwater pearls are those occurring in non-salt producing bodies of water, such as lakes.
 They are mostly sourced from China, where a single mussel can produce more than one pearl at a time.

-When harvested for color freshwater pearls can look quite similar to Akoya Pearls, but they are significantly less expensive.
-The freshwater pearl colors may appear as brilliant as that of Akoyas, but they typically smaller and less symmetrical.
+When harvested for their shades, freshwater pearls can look quite similar to Akoya Pearls, but they are significantly less expensive.
+The pearl colors may appear as brilliant as that of Akoyas, but they typically smaller and less symmetrical.

 The freshwater pearl colors can vary as much as many other pearls.
 You can easily find cream, white or even pastel purple in nature.
 Most customers will be able to choose from four different freshwater pearl color options, but that by now means covers the full spectrum.

-The color freshwater pearls become dependent on a variety of factors, including the genetics of the mollusk, their diet and the trace metals present in the mussel’s environment.
+The pearls become dependent on a variety of factors, including the genetics of the mollusk, their diet and the trace metals present in the mussel’s environment.